I equate blog management to having a natural childbirth.

 - Hubshout I use Hubshout to see which pages on Google my articles rank.
 If I keep linking to those articles, I could move my articles higher in Google’s Search Engine Results Pages (SERPS).

 - KWFinder I find this SEO keyword tool so easy to use, I became an affiliate!
+Here you will find more information on KWFinder.

 - Moz Keyword Explorer allows you 10 searches for keywords per month.